GrEFeRFeeD/eshop-app/README.md

 Possible errors: `exceptions do not supossed for this case`.

-Supported filters (pass as an argument):
+Supported filters (pass as an request param):
 - ?category=category-name - will request with products by given [category](#get-all-categories)

 ##### Get product by id